Skip to content

 What this tool does

 This calculator models the net return from peer-to-peer lending after accounting for defaults and platform fees.
-It takes your investment amount, the gross interest rate offered, the annual default rate, the annual platform fee, and your investment period to estimate what you'll actually earn in real terms.
+It takes your investment amount, the gross interest rate offered, the annual default rate, the annual platform fee, and your investment period to estimate what you might retain after defaults and platform fees.
 The result shows projected future value based on compounding the net rate year on year.
 The calculation reveals how significantly defaults and fees reduce the headline interest rate—often substantially.
 This tool is useful for comparing different P2P platforms or assessing whether net returns align with your financial goals.
 The estimate assumes consistent default rates and fees throughout the period and does not account for reinvestment timing, tax treatment, or changes to platform terms.
 Results are for illustration only.

 Enter Values